QuEraComputing/Bloqade.jl/docs/src/julia.md

 !!! info

     Multi-stage programming (MSP) is a variety of metaprogramming in which compilation is divided into a series of intermediate phases, allowing typesafe run-time code generation.
-Statically defined types are used to verify that dynamically constructed types are valid and do not violate the type system. -- Wikipedia
+Statically defined types are used to verify that dynamically constructed types are valid and do not violate the type system.

+    -- Wikipedia

 ## Quick Start

 ### Variables and Some Basic Types
 In Julia, you can define a variable similar to how you define it in Python.
-For example, you can define a `x` using `=` (assignment)
+For example, you can define a `x` using `=` (assignment):

 ```@repl quick-start
 x = 1
 ```

 Every variable has a type.
-You can check it using `typeof`
+You can check it using `typeof`:

 ```@repl quick-start
 typeof(x)